PavelKisliak/BitSerializer/README.md

 #### Serializing class
 There are two ways to serialize a class:

-  * Your own class (sources can be modified), possible to create internal or external method Serialize(), but internal is more convenient.
+  * Internal public method Serialize() - good way for your own classes.
-  * Third party class (no access to sources), only external method in namespace BitSerializer.
+  * External static method Serialize() - used for third party class (no access to sources).

 Next example demonstrates how to implement internal serialization method:
 ```cpp